 Aromatherapy is Science Based: It is Not a Gimmick

-The other evening, I received an intriguing email that was quite negative and naive in some ways, but it makes the basis for an interesting article that I hope is helpful to those new on their journey working with essential oils.
+I received an intriguing email that was quite negative and naive in some ways, but it makes the basis for an interesting article that I hope is helpful to those new on their journey working with essential oils.

 I won't quote his email or use his name.
-Essentially, his rant indicated that he "tried" essential oils, claimed that it was "a gimmick just like religion" and he claimed that there was no science to support aromatherapy.
+Essentially, his rant indicated that he "tried" essential oils, claimed that essential oils were "a gimmick just like religion" and he claimed that there was no science to support aromatherapy.
 He did not provide any indication of what he meant by "trying essential oils."

 Holistic aromatherapy is based in science.
 Some spiritual and other applications of essential oils are certainly esoteric, but many therapeutic applications can be validated by research.

 Essential oils consist of a range of aromatic molecules, also known as constituents, found in plants.
 Due to these chemical constituents, many essential oils, for example, are antibacterial and antiviral, Some essential oils like lavender and roman chamomile consist of constituents that act as mild sedatives.
 It's the natural essential oil in chamomile, for instance, that gives chamomile tea its ability to promote relaxation in some individuals.
 The natural oil is released when the chamomile buds are infused into the hot water.
 A number of products that you use every day likely do include essential oils or their constituents...

 Listerine, as a singular product example that has been around for more than a century, contains antimicrobial constituents found in Peppermint, Eucalyptus and Thyme essential oils.
 I believe it was originally invented and used to sterilize surgical equipment.